junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as “Jessie's Law”.
+This Act may be cited as “Jessie’s Law”.

 ## § 2.
 Inclusion of opioid addiction history in patient records